“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

-John Delaney is a 55-year-old American politician and businessman.
+John Delaney is an American politician and businessman.
 He served as the U.S. Representative of Maryland’s 6th Congressional District from 2013 until 2019.
-He announced his run for the 2020 Election July 28th, 2017 as a Democrat.
+He announced his run for the 2020 Election on July 28, 2017 as a Democrat.
 Prior to his run in politics, Delaney was a successful entrepreneur that co-founded two companies that were publicly traded on the New York Stock Exchange.
 As CEO of CapitalSource at the time of his election to Congress, he became the only CEO of a publicly traded company to serve in the 113th United States Congress.

-With such low odds, Delaney is still considered a huge underdog to Trump by a wide margin making him one of the least likely Democrats to directly oppose Trump in 2020.
-He’s got quite the climb to be taken as seriously as Harris and Gabbard, but it’s far too early to discount anyone’s campaign at this point.
+With such low odds, Delaney is still considered a huge underdog to Trump, making him one of the least likely Democrats to directly oppose Trump in 2020.
+He’s got quite the climb to be taken as seriously as Warren, Biden, or Sanders, but there’s still some time for his campaign at this point.
 Delaney is still working hard to win Americans over, or at least for them to remember his name.

 Delaney’s running Presidential Campaign policies center around reversing the division Trump has brought to this country.
-Delaney hopes to unite America by fixing institutions of Education, Healthcare, Infrastructure, Retirement, and the Criminal Justice System.
+Delaney hopes to unite America by fixing institutions of education, healthcare, infrastructure, retirement, and the criminal justice system.
 Other policies and issues he will represent include reforming the “corrupt” campaign finance system, overturning Citizens United (which was already upheld by the Supreme Court), end gerrymandering, end government corruption, and numerous other unlikely or outright impossible initiatives that sound good on paper.

 Delaney has sponsored the Medical Leave for Disabled Veterans Act, Veterans’ Advisory Committee on Education Improvement Act of 2013, Partnership to Build America Act of 2013, Infrastructure 2.0 Act, Medical Foods Equity Act of 2013, and the Open Our Democracy Act.